 This is a custom length aluminum MicroSpline spacer.
-No need to stack multiple sizes of spacers on top of one another, as this could replace that those stacks with 2 slick pieces.
+No need to stack multiple sizes of spacers on top of one another, as this could replace those stacks with 2 slick pieces.
 Our cogs are 8.4mm wide, so the total length of both spacers and the cog should be slightly more than the length of the hub body to allow for adequate preloading.
 Each spacer could be different lengths, allowing you to position your cog wherever you'd like on the hub to dial your chain line down to a tenth of a millimeter!

 If using our lockring, use this method to determine spacer widths: